• The Page Sage

 Book cover for The Rogue Crown by A.K.
 Mulford, featuring a bronze-toned frame and a double-headed axe beneath ornate trees and courtly scrollwork.

-Which will you discover first?
-Your next romantasy adventure awaits.
+Which of these romantasy adventures will you discover first?
+Your next magical romance awaits.

 Until next time, happy reading.